brumar/WikiImport/README.md

 # Anki plug-in to import wikipedia content
 ## Note for regular users
-You are at the wrong place, to make use of this plug-in go it's dedicated page on [anki addons] (https://ankiweb.net/shared/addons/)
+You are at the wrong place, to make use of this plug-in go its dedicated page on [anki addons] (https://ankiweb.net/shared/addons/)
 ## Notes for developpers
 This plug-in makes use of import.io, a tool to extract informations from websites without pain.
 ### Why ?